BuzzSpaceB/DatabaseStuff/README.md

 # How to use
-1. Add module dependancy to package.json file (you need mongoose as well)
+1. Add module dependancy to package.json file (you need mongoose as well) Make sure you are using mongoose >= v4.0.1 as older versions gave problems
   ```javascript
     "dependencies": {
       ...